 In the grieving community, members help each other understand that what they are feeling is normal.
 Members share resources that help with coping, so you can expect to hear poems, songs, and book titles that have helped others manage their grief.
 You will also learn other coping and relaxation skills to use to center your body and mind when you feel yourself sliding into feelings of instability and grief.

 Eventually, you feel like you are a member of a family in the grief group Houston.
 You might develop lasting friendships with some of the members, as you have a large part of your life in common with each other.
 Having a sense of community makes it easier to work through the struggles that come with grief.

 Some therapists recommend that group members journal about their feelings.
 The therapists and other members help new members understand the power and information that comes with writing about your feelings of loss, self-change, and growth.

 Is Grief Counseling Group Right For Me

 If you are needing more support during your grieving process, a grief group might be exactly what you need for grief recovery.
 If you feel like you are isolated in your grief, a group can help you feel like you belong somewhere.
 Many grievers benefit from attending group meetings at a safe place like a therapy center.
 We also offer virtual sessions for grief groups that are open to any in the state of Texas.
 When you attend a grief group, you will learn about the range of emotions people feel while grieving a loved one and how to cope with the grief.

-Our Grief Group meets on Wednesdays from 7 p.m to 8:15 p.m. and is $40 per group session.
+Our Grief Group meets on Tuesdays and Wednesdays from 7 p.m to 8:15 p.m. and is $40 per group session.
 The sessions are both in-person and virtual.